silverstripe/developer-docs/en/00_Getting_Started/02_Composer.md

 ```

 [hint]
-With the above command, `my-project` is the path (relative to your current working directory) where composer will create the project.
+With the above command, `my-project` is the path (relative to your current working directory) where Composer will create the project.

 For example, on OSX, you might want to create a project as a sub-directory of `~/Sites`.
 You could do that by running `cd ~/Sites` before
 the above command.

-If that directory doesn't exist, composer will create it for you.
+If that directory doesn't exist, Composer will create it for you.
 [/hint]

 If you want to get additional fixtures for testing, such as behat and phpunit configuration, an